-Section 1.
+Section 1 of said act is hereby amended to read as follows: Section 1.
 On and after the date upon which this act takes effect every person, firm or corporation, who within the State of California sells, offers for sale, possesses or knowingly transports any firearms of the kind commonly known as a machine gun, except as herein prescribed, is guilty of a public offense and upon conviction thereof shall be punished by imprisonment in the State Prison not to exceed five years or by a fine not to exceed five thousand dollars or by both such fine and imprisonment.